 This cauliflower gnocchi recipe is made with 3 ingredients and is naturally gluten free.
 Skip Trader Joe's and make this simple recipe at home!

 If you've had the pleasure of trying Trader Joe's cauliflower gnocchi, then you're going to love this recipe!
-These pillowy little pastas have fork-made grooves to hold all the creamy or tomato sauce your heart desires.
+These pillowy little pastas have fork-made grooves to hold all the creamy sauce or tomato sauce your heart desires.

 Not only that, but this recipe happens to be whole30, paleo, gluten free, dairy free, nut free and more!